Relm4/book/src/factory_position.md

 ![Grid layout example](img/grid_layout.svg)

-To place 3 elements per row from left to right in a `gtk::Grid` we could use the following position function.
+To place three elements per row from left to right in a `gtk::Grid` we could use the following position function.

 ```rust,no_run,noplayground
     fn position(&self, index: &usize) -> GridPosition {